ndf-zz/remootio-adapter/README.md

 The hoist will remain at P1 until feed time minutes have elapsed, then retract to the home position.
-Manual operation "down" or "up" will cancel a pending automatic schedule.
+Manual operation "down" or "up" will cancel a pending automatic operation.

-To disable scheduled feeding, manually lower the hoist slightly from the home position.
+To disable automated feeding, manually lower the hoist slightly from the home position.
 To re-enable, return hoist to home ("open") position.